Embodied Instruction Following in Unknown Environments: Approach

-The semantic feature map is updated at each time step during the exploration process, where the agent sees new visual information for recording.
-Since the house for embodied instruction following in realistic world is usually very large, regarding all images with equal importance in semantic feature map construction leads to significant information redundancy.
+\textbf{Dynamic region attention: }Since the house for embodied instruction following in realistic world is usually very large, regarding all images with equal importance in semantic feature map construction leads to significant information redundancy.
 Meanwhile, different visual clues usually make various contribution to the given human instruction.
-Therefore, we should assign large importance to relevant visual clues when updating the semantic feature maps, so that sufficient visual information can be represented without redundancy for high-level planning and low-level exploration.
-The task relevance can be acquired as follows.
-The high-level planner is also required to generate the demanded objects $\{O_k\}_k$ for the predicted corresponding step-wise plan, which are leveraged to construct three prompts including (a) the image contains $\{O_k\}_k$, (b) the image does not contain $\{O_k\}_k$ and (c) the image contains nothing.
-We then leverage a pre-trained LongCLIP \cite{zhang2024long} to predict the similarity score between the image and all prompts.
-Finally, the online semantic feature map is updated with dynamic region attention: where $\mathbf{S}_{uv}^{i}$ means the features in the $i_{th}$ row and $j_{th}$ column of the semantic feature maps at time $i$.
-The normalized weight $w_i=\hat{w_{i}}/\frac{1}{i} \sum_{k=1}^{i}\hat{w}_{k}$ represents the importance of the current semantic features compared with known visual clues, where $w_{k}$ is the original similarity score between the image and the prompt in the $k_{th}$ time step.
-The online semantic feature maps contain rich visual information, and the most relevant regions can be explored via navigating the optimal border and interacting with related objects to achieve human goals with minimized action cost.
+Therefore, we should assign large importance to relevant visual clues when updating the semantic feature maps with task demanded objects $L_{dec}$, so that sufficient visual information can be represented without redundancy for high-level planning and low-level exploration.
+Specifically, we further expand $L_{dec}$ into $\overline{L_{dec}}$ and $L_{none}$ to match the input requirements of image and text alignment models such as CLIP. $\overline{L_{dec}}$ and $L_{none}$ describe the image as not containing the target objects and not containing the objects, respectively.
+The components as illustrated in Fig. \ref{fig:frontier} (b), and consider the score of $L_{dec}$ as the attention score $c_i$.
+Finally, the online semantic feature map is updated with dynamic region attention: